ese3500/final-project-yanfu-srikrishna/README.md

 SRS 04 - The UART serial communication protocol shall be used to send commands between the two ATMEGA328PBs as well as between the one ATMEGA328PB and the ESP32.

+This is exactly what was done.
+We utilized the fact that there are two UART ports for each ATMEGA328PB (UART0 and UART1) to make this possible.
+Thus, the main ATMEGA328PB communicates with the two other boards using the two UART ports.

 SRS 05 - Utilize Timer 1's interrupt to detect the reflected signal via the echo pin and translate the echo signal's time into a distance.

+This was successfully accomplished.
+We often checked pin PD3 using the oscilloscope to ensure that interrupt is being triggered as expected (and saw that it was).

 SRS 06 - There shall be a wireless IoT based control mechanism allowing for manual control of the vehicle through the Blynk app.

+We were able to successfully integrate this.
+We utilized an ESP32 and UART protocol for wireless communication via the Blynk app, thus allowing for control of the vehicle via the app.

 #### 3.2 Hardware Requirements Specification (HRS) Results